 This was my second Forest Exploration and I was amazed to see how quickly nature can shift and develop over the course of a single month.
 I look forward to continuing to familiarize myself with the Fells throughout the fall and winter.
 Thanks to all who joined us for this walk!
 You can check out our findings from the day here.

 Enjoy your visit. 📅 Join our Plants and Wildlife Documentation Walks to explore the natural joys to be found in September.
-We will be on the lookout for signs of fall and for bird and mammal winter preparation activity.
+We will be on the lookout for signs of fall and for bird and mammal winter preparation activities.

 Banner photo: iNaturalist record © Joe MacIndewar.
 Most photos in this article are visual observations that the EwA team recorded during the August’s Forest Explorations event.
 Photos are licensed under Attribution-NonCommercial (CC BY-NC).